OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15-1.png)

-We have a clear seasonal pattern here, so our data is not stationary.

-Once we identify history in our data then we can start to do interesting things; we might attempt to remove the dependence (by differencing) or we could attempt to model the history using *autoregressive* techniques.
+Once we identify history in our data then we can start to do interesting things; we might attempt to remove the dependence (by differencing).

 ## what is auto-correlation?

-**Auto-correlation** is a method to quantify time-series history.
 In simple terms auto-correlation is the correlation between a variable and itself shifted in time.
 The shift in time is referred to as the *lag*.
 Typically we compute auto-correlation for a whole range of lags, and then plot the output as an **auto-correlation function**, which is